jimcarreer/tools/README.md

 sudo cp ~/.config/monitors.xml ~gdm/.config/monitors.xml
 sudo chown gdm:gdm ~gdm/.config/monitors.xml
 ```

+**Note: The bug below seems fixed in whatever Wayland version comes with 22.04**

 Also, for the time being, if wayland is installed and the default for GDM it
 must be disabled in `/etc/gdm3/custom.conf` and modifying it to set:
 ```